 - Sweet potatoes

 - All-purpose flour

 - Baking powder

 I would not recommend using Jiffy Mix instead of regular cornmeal.
 I have not tested this substitution.

 No, this recipe does not call for buttermilk.
 If you don't have any milk and you only have buttermilk, this recipe should still work fine!

 I have not tested canned sweet potatoes or yams.
 However, as long as you strain out the liquid, I think canned would work totally fine!
 Roasted sweet potatoes will have more flavor than canned ones.

 This cornbread would work well as muffins!
 I have not tested this yet, but I would bake at the same temperature and check frequently for doneness.
 Cornbread can become overbaked quickly!
-I would start with 10-15 minutes at 400F.
-And then check every few minutes or so.
-Muffin tops should be lightly golden.
+I would start with 10-15 minutes at 400°F. And then check every few minutes or so.
+The muffin tops should be lightly golden.
 Overbaking can cause dry and crumbly muffins.

 You can make this recipe gluten-free by substituting all-purpose flour for a gluten-free all-purpose flour that is 1:1.
 I recommend Bob’s Red Mill gluten-free flour.
 I have not tested this recipe with any other flour, but I think this one would work.

 - Apple Coffee Cake